Zhao Luanluan: Poetry

 The Qing dynasty compilers of the Quan Tangshi (Complete Collection of Tang Poetry) mistook Zhao Luanluan as a Tang dynasty poet and included her poems in the anthology.
-Moreover, they thought she was a courtesan working in Pingkang, the entertainment district of the Tang capital Chang'an, because some of her poems are erotic in nature.
+Moreover, they thought she was a prostitute working in Pingkang, the red light district of the Tang capital Chang'an, because some of her poems are erotic in nature.
 This characterization is repeated in some modern sources.

 Five of Zhao Luanluan's poems are extant, which are collectively called "Five Lyric Outcries from the Boudoir".
 One of Zhao's erotic poems is Su Ru (酥乳), translated as "Succulent Breasts" or "Creamy Breasts":